Donate

 Signature and ratification

-Courtenay Rattray, the permanent representative of Jamaica to the United Nations, signed the TPNW in New York on 8 December 2017, and Jamaica deposited its instrument of ratification with the UN secretary-general on 23 October 2020.
+Courtenay Rattray, the then-permanent representative of Jamaica to the United Nations, signed the TPNW in New York on 8 December 2017, and Jamaica deposited its instrument of ratification with the UN secretary-general on 23 October 2020.

 Jamaica was the equal 48th state to ratify or accede to the TPNW.